-- CC-2.1 Update and amend the Town's Stormwater Management Plan to evaluate Salisbury's drainage systems and to identify needs for inspections/testing at outfalls. - CC-2.2 Utilize new federal and state funding resources, including ARPA funds, to invest in infrastructure that addresses sea level rise and erosion. - CC-2.3 Update the Beach Nourishment Plan to develop regular beach nourishment schedule.
+- CC-2.1 Update and amend the Town's Stormwater Management Plan to evaluate Salisbury's drainage systems and to identify needs for inspections/ testing at outfalls. - CC-2.2 Utilize new federal and state funding resources to invest in infrastructure that addresses sea level rise and erosion.